NodeBE4/opinion/_posts/2022-05-23-EnclavedMicrostate.md

 This is very much parroting others' takes from other spaces I'm in, but the impression I get is that South Korea has a strong *audience* for VTubers but serious problems producing local talents.

+----- __458.4__ -----2022-05-26 15:15:42+08:00:

+I probably should have been a little more precise in my language, although to be fair Isegye (whom I have heard of and know are successful) slipped my mind as well.
+More precisely, I meant to say that it seems like there's a certain difficulty (especially for an overseas-based agency) to maintain a substantial group of KR VTubers of sort of middling size (i.e. not full-time job level).

 ### 459: [Cold War Danish squad size?](https://old.reddit.com/r/AskHistorians/comments/uwhxsb/cold_war_danish_squad_size/), submitted on 2022-05-24 11:45:35+08:00.

 ----- __459.1__ -----2022-05-24 13:06:07+08:00: